canalplus/rx-player/doc/api/Tools/MediaCapabilitiesProber.md

 _return value_: `Object`

-Probe the support of the given key sytem configuration.
-If it is supported, this call will resolve with a `MediaKeySystemConfiguration` compatible to what you asked that would actually be relied on.
-It will often correspond to a subset of the inputted _configuration_ object (for example, you might have there fewer _videoCapabilities_ that in the _configuration_ object).
+Probe the support of the given key system configuration.
+If it is supported, this call will resolve with a `MediaKeySystemConfiguration` compatible with what you asked that would actually be relied on.
+It will often correspond to a subset of the inputted _configuration_ object (for example, you might have there fewer _videoCapabilities_ than in the _configuration_ object).

 Rejects if the given configuration is not supported or if we have no way to know if it is